Going red for women's heart health

 Learn how one Raymond James leader turned a health scare into a lifelong charitable initiative.

 Cardiovascular disease kills approximately one woman every 80 seconds in the U.S. The good news is, 80% of cardiac events may be prevented with education and lifestyle changes.

-Amanda: Know your numbers.
-You need to know what your baseline is – your heart rate, cholesterol, blood pressure – so that you can know what you need to improve, and so that if you do experience a health event and need to go to the hospital, you can be ready to tell them what is normal for you and what is not.
-I think that’s the most important thing you can do for yourself is know your numbers.
+“It’s so important for everyone to know their numbers,” Amanda said.
+“Know your heart rate, cholesterol, blood pressure – so that you can know what you need to improve, and so that if you do experience a health event and need to go to the hospital, you can be ready to tell them what is normal for you and what is not.”